 If you complete a Medical Examiner's Certificate that was obtained from a commercial suppliers, such as J.J.
-Keller or Willamette Traffic Bureau, please make sure the carbon copy that may be sent to DMV is fully legible and properly completed.
+Keller or Willamette Traffic Bureau, please make sure any copy that may be sent to DMV is fully legible and properly completed.

 As an alternative to producing a carbon copy for DMV, we ask that you consider using the fillable Medical Examiner's Certificate available on this web site.
 This form also includes instructions and additional notes to help ensure the form is completed properly.
 Additional prints can also be produced for the driver, employer and your records.
 If the form is printed for driver use, you may want to print it on card stock, laminate a copy, or suggest the driver laminate the form.

 DMV asks that you consider the following when completing the Medical Examiner's Certificate: